RoEdAl/rpi0-cross-compile/README.md

 ```

 The core difference is `Tag_CPU_arch`. `v6` is an expected value.
-So binary was created for wrong CPU architecture.
+So binary has been created for wrong CPU architecture.
 Generated code works fine on newer models of *Raspberry Pi* but it is incompatible with *RPi Zero/1B/1B+* models with older CPU (SoC).

 This demo code demostrates how to build binary with proper CPU architecture.
 In general you have to: